Perceptual Group Tokenizer: Building Perception with Iterative Grouping: Experiments

 \textbf{Setup.} The widely-adopted standard benchmark for evaluating self-supervised learning methods is ImageNet ILSVRC-2012 (ImageNet-1K) \citep{russakovsky2015imagenet}.
 Performance of models are measured by top-1 classification accuracy.
 The pre-trained backbones are frozen, with a linear classifier trained on top.
 For fair comparison, we follow the standard data augmentation used in \citep{caron2021emerging}, with the same number of global views and local views.
 The model is optimized using AdamW \citep{loshchilov2018fixing} with learning rate 0.0005 and 1024 batch size for 600 epochs, trained with TPUv5 for 21k core hrs (512 cores for 41 hrs).
 We use 4$\times$4 patches as image tokens, which keeps as much details as possible while maintaining reasonable computation costs.

 \textbf{Architecture details.} In the experiments, we mainly evaluate two variants of PGT: the main model and a tiny version for exploring design choices.
-On the ImageNet-1K benchmark, we report the numbers of our main model.
+On the ImageNet-1K benchmark, we report the performance metrics of our main model.
 Three grouping blocks are used, with 10 grouping layers in each block.
 The dimension for input token is 384, with 256 group tokens per layer.
 The dimensions for group tokens are 98, 192, and 288 for the three blocks, respectively.
 There are 6 grouping heads used.
-For number of grouping iterations, we observe three rounds are enough.
-The MLP hidden size for each layer is 384 as well, i.e. MLP multiplication factor is 1.
+For number of grouping iterations, we observe three rounds are sufficient to achieve good performance.
+The MLP hidden size for each layer is 384 as well, i.e., the MLP multiplication factor is 1.
 The final multihead attention layer uses a learnable token with 2048 dimensions to summarize all group tokens outputs from the model.

 The main results are summarized in table \ref{tab:main}.
 We mainly compare with ResNet and ViT backbones, the two main stream vision architectures to show that perceptual grouping architecture can also achieve competitive results on the challenging ImageNet-1K benchmark.
-Although our model is trained with 256 group tokens, the model can use different numbers of group tokens in inference (more experiments in \ref{sec:ablations}).
-We evalaute PGT with 256, 512, and 1024 number of group tokens and observe that the model can achieve 80.3\% top-1 accuracy, showing the self-supervised learned feature of PGT is as good as the ViT architecture.
+Although our model is trained with 256 group tokens, the model can use different numbers of group tokens in inference (more experiments in section \ref{sec:ablations}).
+We evalaute PGT with 256, 512, and 1024 number of group tokens and observe that the model can achieve 80.3\% top-1 accuracy, showing the self-supervised learned feature of PGT is as good as the ones learned by ViT architectures.